Cham: The Rebellion!? I thought you knew better than to put your faith in outsiders. You forget what happened when we trusted the Republic!

 - Magnetic Hero: Hera manages to turn Gobi and Numa to her side with some well-placed words.
 While Cham's not convinced, he's at least willing to let her prove herself.

 - Meet the In-Laws: Although Hera and Kanan's relationship is ambiguous, his nervousness about making a good impression on Cham screams "scared boyfriend meeting his girlfriend's dad".
-Ironically, Kanan and Cham actually end up getting on pretty well; most of the relationship-related tension ends up being between Kanan and Hera, due to the father and daughter's mutual disdain.
+Ironically, Kanan and Cham actually end up getting along pretty well, with it even being commented on to Hera how her father seems to like Kanan.
+However, given Hera's disdain for her dad, she doesn't really care.

 - Missing Mom: Hera's mother died years ago in the Twi'lek Resistance against the Empire, causing Cham to become obsessed with his cause.